SeanPlacchetti/docker-compose-elasticsearch-kibana/README.md

 # kibana-dev-env

 ## Overview
-Docker Compose for Elasticsearch (6.5.4) and Kibana (Open Source 6.5.4) for development purposes.
+Docker Compose for a two node Elasticsearch cluster (7.0.0) and Kibana (7.0.0) for development purposes.

 ## Requirements
-1. Docker
+1. Docker (Make sure your docker config is set to handle a high enough amount of resources or the containers will fail to load.)
 2. Docker-compose

 ### Start Stack in Daemon Mode